platformsh/platformsh-docs/docs/src/tutorials/dependency-updates.md

 ---
 title: Update your dependencies
+sidebarTitle: Update your dependencies
 description: Learn how to automate your dependency updates through a source operation.
 You can even trigger your dependency updates automatically using crons.
-weight: 6
 tier:
   - Elite
   - Enterprise
 ---

 Platform.sh allows you to update your dependencies through [source operations](../create-apps/source-operations.md).